Phlebotomy Technician Program

 A physical exam stating the student is fit to work

 Note: If you cannot meet certain requirements due to special circumstances, please contact us.
-CPR classes and insurance assistance are available.
+Liability Insurance assistance is provided through by RCI.